 Dining area

 The food from Trek the Himalayas was amazing, we used to get soup, Maggi chai and also in the second campsite we got Jalebi.
 After the sunset, we were having Maggi and chai in the dining area and everyone was shivering.
 The sky was clear as it was the meteor shower night and the temperature was dipping due to cold winds and it reached -10 degrees.
 Everyone had the same question: how will we survive this night?
 We had planned this trek for the meteor shower which was going to start around 11 PM and the peak of the meteor shower was around 3 AM.
-We finished the dinner by 8 PM and somehow went back to our camps to sleep early as we had to wake up at midnight, my campmate was feeling a little bit feverish and honestly, I too was not understanding what my body was going through as it was the extreme conditions.
+We finished the dinner by 8 PM and somehow went back to our camps to sleep early as we had to wake up at midnight, my campmate was feeling a little bit feverish and honestly, I too did not understand what my body was going through as it was the extreme conditions.
 We decided to wake up around 2.30 AM and experience the Geminids meteor shower from the best place possible.

 Geminids Meteor Shower captured by @Kaustubh, Brahmatal Lake

 At 2.30 AM I somehow gathered the motivation and energy to come out of the warm sleeping bag and go out of the tent where the wind was strong and it was freezing but that is what I had to go through to witness the meteor shower.
 It was majestic and heavenly outside.
 I was speechless as there were millions of stars and every 5 to 10 sec, we could see a shooting star.
-We got whatever we asked for and we were more than content, all the hard work and stress and planning and efforts were worth it at that moment.
+We got whatever we asked for and we were more than content, all the hard work, stress, planning, and effort were worth it at that moment.
 That is me standing in the above picture with a torch in hand, the struggle was real to capture this as I had to walk 500m away from the campsite and stand there for 15 sec so that the DSLR camera could capture the beauty.
 I could see there were some footmarks of some animal and it was pin-drop silence out there.
 The Photographers kept their cameras out of the tent and we went back to sleep for 3-4 hours.

 14th December 2020, Summit Day, Trek Day 3.

 Again, we woke up around 6 AM and the plan was to do Summit in the morning and then start our descent towards the base camp and take a halt in another campsite which will be around 2 hours far from the base camp.
-Everyone was freezing and some of them in our group was feeling sick too so one of the brilliant minds in our group came up with a plan that if the basecamp is just 2 hours away from the last campsite then why can’t we directly descent to the base camp after the summit and skip one night in the campsite.
+Everyone was freezing and some of them in our group was feeling sick too so one of the brilliant minds in our group came up with a plan that if the basecamp was just 2 hours away from the last campsite then why can’t we directly descent to the base camp after the summit and skip one night in the campsite.

 We confirmed this plan with our trek leaders and they were kind enough to consider the plan although they warned us that it’s gonna be a long day but can be done.
-So, the plan was now to Summit and then we will directly descend to basecamp on the same day.
+So, the plan was now to Summit and then we will directly descend to Basecamp on the same day.
 This was the advantage of trekking in small groups.

-Brahmatal , The Frozen Lake
+Brahmatal, The Frozen Lake

 At 9 AM, we started the trek and it was again going to be a long day with 8 to 9 hours of trekking but we were determined to not think about it and just enjoy the last day in Heaven.
-We packed our bags, visited the Brahmatal lake and then started our Summit Day trek.
+We packed our bags, visited the Brahmatal Lake, and then started our Summit Day trek.
 We could see the summit from our campsite and it seemed to just rise high as we went closer to it.
 After almost 2 hours of ascent, we reached the summit which was around 12,000 Ft.
 We were closest to the great Mount Trishul and Nanda Ghunti and it was just magnificent.
 That was the highest altitude I have been in till now and was a proud moment for me.
 At that moment everything around me was calm and stable and it brought me calmness and satisfaction to myself.

-Brahmatal Trek Summit , 12000 Ft.
+Brahmatal Trek Summit, 12000 Ft.

 Oh, how can I put into words, the scenes that delight the eyes, the blessed peace of mind, the sheer exuberance which fills your soul and the list goes on?
 As we were a small batch and the first batch after the lockdown there was no one out there.
-The silent forest, the calmness of mountains and the exhilaration of the summits is something which will stay with us forever.
+The silent forest, the calmness of mountains, and the exhilaration of the summits is something which will stay with us forever.
 The plan was to spend around 15 Minutes on the Summit and then leave as we had to reach the base camp the same day.
 We spent more than 1 Hour clicking pictures and creating life memories and we still didn’t want to leave that place.

 Trek Leaders , TTH (Meenakshi and Aditya)